Catalan-Nick/Tunic/README.md

 - A Carosel with controls for scrolling over images.
 - Quote blocks
 - Button controlled sliding section of cards that can be clicked to open modules with a larger view of the cards image.

+### To Do:
+- Make the animation cycle on other devices.